sr6033/hashids-python-string/README.rst

 hashids for Python 2.7 & 3
 ==========================

-A python port of the JavaScript *hashids* implementation.
-It generates YouTube-like hashes from one or many numbers.
-Use hashids when you do not want to expose your database ids to the user.
+A string support addition to the hashids algorithm.
 Website: http://www.hashids.org/

 Compatibility
 =============